-This policy covers Shentons Solicitors and Mediators (“Shentons”) use of personal information.
+This policy covers Shentons Solicitors (“Shentons”) use of personal information.

 Your information